mukundangopalachary/Data-Structures-and-Algorithms/README.md

 ## Algorithms

-This folder contains implementations of various algorithms.
-Each algorithm is organized into its own subfolder and may include multiple implementations in different programming languages.
+This folder contains implementations of various algorithms in Python.

 ### List of Algorithms

 **NOTICE:** Will be updated!

-Explore each algorithm's folder to find implementations in different programming languages along with explanations and examples.

 ## Contributing